 Today, it is especially important to keep track of potential dangers — simply guarding the company’s perimeter won’t cut it if you want to stay safe.
 A more reliable way to prevent attacks, at least from already recorded malware, is to actively collect data and monitor networks as if you are already compromised — that is exactly what threat hunting is about.

 What is Threat Hunting?

 Threat hunting is a way to actively seek signs of compromise or malware activity in the network.
-While many security systems rely on automatic detection of malicious activity and they are often designed to give a warning at the moment on infection, threat hunting often implies manual searching the network and systems for signs of compromise.
+While many security systems rely on automatic detection of malicious activity and are often designed to give a warning at the moment of infection, threat hunting often implies manual searching the network and systems for signs of compromise.
 Threat hunters study successful attacks of the past and look for similar indicators of compromise.

 A threat hunter’s job is to create hypotheses, how the network could have been cracked, and then look for evidence.
 If none is found, the hunter puts a new hypothesis forward and continues in a loop.